Parent & Student Information

 I have an appointment and need to leave early:

-You must then present the note at the General Office and you or your parent/guardian must complete an Early Leaves entry.
-Your parent/guardian will be required to present appropriate identification.
+You must then present the pass at the General Office and you or your parent/guardian must complete an Early Leavers entry.
+Your parent/guardian may be required to present appropriate identification.
+You must report back to the General Office to sign back in if you return on that day.

-I missed the bus home:
+I forgot my lunch or money or missed the bus home:

 I need to phone home: